 Fun Fact

-As I take the first sip of this beautiful golden-brown piping hot beverage, the ginger leaves a subtle, invigorating sting in my mouth, and bingo, I know I’m going to have a great day!
+As you take the first sip of this beautiful golden-brown piping hot beverage, the ginger leaves a subtle, invigorating flavor in your mouth.

 Variations